neonbjb/DL-Art-School/recipes/byol/README.md

 Thanks to the excellent implementation from lucidrains, this wrapping process makes training your network on unsupervised datasets extremely easy.

-Note: My intent is to adapt BYOL for use on structured models - e.g. models that do *not* collapse the latent into a flat map.
-Stay tuned for that..
+The DLAS version improves on lucidrains implementation adding some important training details, such as a custom LARS optimizer implementation that aligns with the recommendations from the paper.
+By moving augmentation to the dataset level, additional augmentation options are unlocked - like being able to take two similar video frames as the image pair.

 # Training BYOL

 In this directory, you will find a sample training config for training BYOL on DIV2K.
 You will likely want to insert your own model architecture first.
-Exchange out spinenet for your model architecture and change the `hidden_layer` parameter to a layer from your network that you want the BYOL model wrapper to hook into.

-*hint: Your network architecture (including layer names) is printed out when running train.py against your network.*

 Run the trainer by:

 `python train.py -opt train_div2k_byol.yml`

+BYOL is data hungry, as most unsupervised training methods are.
+You'll definitely want to provide your own dataset - DIV2K is here as an example only.

+## Using your own model

+Training your own model on this BYOL implementation is trivial:
+1. Add your nn.Module model implementation to the models/ directory.
+2. Register your model with `trainer/networks.py` as a generator.
+This file tells DLAS how to build your model from a set of configuration options.
+3. Copy the sample training config.
+Change the `subnet` and `hidden_layer` params.
+4. Run your config with `python train.py -opt <your_config>`.

+*hint: Your network architecture (including layer names) is printed out when running train.py against your network.*